mhauru/MERAKit.jl/README.md

 # MERA.jl
 [![][travis-img]][travis-url] [![][codecov-img]][codecov-url]

 MERA.jl provides Julia implementations of some basic [Multiscale Entaglement Renormalization Ansatz](https://arxiv.org/abs/quant-ph/0610099) algorithms.
-It only implements infinite, translation invariant MERAs.
-At the moment it has implementations of ternary, binary, and modified binary MERAs, with functions for doing energy minimization, evaluating local expectation values, and computing scaling dimensions.
-An implementation is provided of the classic [alternating energy minimization algorithm](https://arxiv.org/abs/0707.1454), that in the code is called the Evenbly-Vidal, or EV, algorithm.
-Work is also ongoing on gradient based optimization methods.
+At the moment it only implements infinite, translation invariant MERAs.
+It has implementations of ternary, binary, and modified binary MERAs, with functions for doing energy minimization, evaluating local expectation values, and computing scaling dimensions.
+Energy can be minimised using either the classic [alternating energy minimization algorithm](https://arxiv.org/abs/0707.1454), that in the code is called the Evenbly-Vidal algorithm, or using [gradient based optimization methods](https://arxiv.org/abs/2007.03638).
 MERA.jl makes extensive use of [TensorKit](https://github.com/Jutho/TensorKit.jl), and uses it to support global internal symmetries, both Abelian and non-Abelian.

-MERA.jl remains in active development as of April 2020.
+MERA.jl remains in active development as of August 2020.

 ## Usage